 If your infant has a small white or yellow-tinted bump on their gum line or the roof of their mouth, it’s likely an Epstein pearl.
 This is a type of gingival cyst that affects newborns.

-Epstein pearls are fairly common, occurring in 60 to 85 percent of newborns.
+Epstein pearls are fairly common, occurring in of newborns.
 They’re also more common in babies who:

 - are born to older mothers

 While Epstein pearls might look unusual, they’re harmless.
 Read on to learn more about Epstein pearls, including whether they can occur in adults.

 Epstein pearls don’t cause any symptoms beyond their appearance.
 You’ll likely notice them along the gums or roof your baby’s mouth.
 Epstein pearls look like whitish-yellow nodules, about 1 to 3 millimeters in size.
 They sometimes appear similar to incoming teeth.